 Directions

-2Using paper towels, pat the beef cubes dry, and then season all over with salt and pepper.
+2Pat the beef cubes dry using paper towels, then season all over with salt and pepper.

 3Add the flour to a bowl or plate, then roll the seasoned beef into the flour so it is lightly coated on all sides.

 4Heat 2 tablespoons of oil in a large Dutch oven over medium-high heat.
-When the oil is shimmering, working in batches, add the floured beef cubes, making sure not to crowd them too much.
+When the oil shimmers, work in batches and add the floured beef cubes, making sure not to crowd them too much.
 Cook, turning occasionally, until the beef is well-browned on all sides.
-Transfer to a plate, and then continue with the remaining beef cubes, adding more oil as necessary.
+Transfer to a plate and then continue with the remaining beef cubes, adding more oil as necessary.

 5Reduce the heat to medium-low, then stir in the garlic and tomato paste.
-Cook, continuously stirring for about one minute.
+Cook, continuously stirring for about 1 minute.

 6Pour in the beer, and then use a wooden spoon to scrape the bottom and sides of the pot, lifting as many stuck bits as possible.